sidan-lab/drep-delegator-feedback-system/doc/milestone-2.md

 npm run dev
 ```

-Once the frontned is running in your terminal, you could open it in your browser and start trying the application locally
+Once the frontend is running in your terminal, you could open it in your browser and start trying the application locally